nats-io/nats-server/README.md

 ### Full mesh required

 In order for clustering to work correctly, all NATS servers must be connected to each other.

-NATS makes building the full mesh easy.
-Simply designate a server to be a *seed* server.
-All other servers in the cluster simply specify the *seed* server as in the server's cluster option as indicated below.
+NATS servers have a forwarding limit of one hop.
+This means that each server will **only** forward a message that it has received **from a client** to  all connected servers that expressed interest in the message's published subject.
+A message received **from** a route will only be distributed to local clients.

 ### Configuration options